Date of Award:

 The larch cone fly Strobilomyia macalpinei Michelsen was found in cones of alpine larch, Larix lyallii Parl., in the Bitterroot Range of Montana.
 This is the first record of this species in the United States and the first since its description in 1988.
 Ninety-four percent of a sample of alpine larch cones were damaged by cone fly larvae, and 64% contained larvae or puparia.
 Colored traps did not succeed in trapping adult cone flies in an alpine larch stand with no cone crop.

 Anderton, Laurel K., "An Investigation of the Cone and Seed Insects of Whitebark Pine and Alpine Larch Emphasizing the Western Conifer Seed Bug (Hemiptera: Coreidae) and the Larch Cone Fly (Diptera: Anthomyiidae)" (2000).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7298.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .